kushberrycream/BookReviewSite/README.md

 4. Heroku then asked for the repo name of my app I wished to deploy.
 5. I selected connect once my repo was found and I was then able to commit to the master branch on Github.
 It will then Deploy Automatically as I have automatic deploys turned on.
+6. The site is almost deployed but I then needed to go to the settings section and let Heroku know of any enviroment variables such as the ip, Port, Secret key and database URI.
 ### Cloning the repository
 To run this repository locally:
 1. Click "Code" at the top of this repository.